Academic Professional Apprenticeship/PGCert (HE)

 In practice this means that:

 - The first tripartite meeting after a minimum of 15 months since the official start date (i.e. the date the commitment statement and ILP are signed) will have preparedness for the EPA as the main agenda item.

-- Key elements for discussion will be your readiness to prepare the written submission based on your ongoing reflective journal and selection of annex artefacts, your readiness to be observed teaching and your readiness to take part in a professional dialogue.
-Completion of the Peer Assessment tasks (both as observer and observee) and completion of the Action Research project will be required at this point.
+- Key elements for discussion will be your readiness to prepare the written submission based on your ongoing reflective practice and selection of annex artefacts, your readiness to be observed teaching and your readiness to take part in a professional dialogue.
+Completion of the Action Research project will be required at this point.